becem-gharbi/node-red-unstorage/README.md

 ## Usage

 Below, a Node-Red instance is embedded in a node.js application.
-Mongo DB is is used for storage layer.
+Mongo DB is used for storage layer.

 ```js
 // Supports ESM and CJS